dydxprotocol/v4-native-ios/README.md

 # Update Javascript

-Javascript code is generated in v4-client.
-To update

-Get the desired commit from v4-client
-Copy from {v4-client}/__native__/__ios__/v4-native-client.js
-to {v4-native-ios}/dydx/dydxPresenters/_Feature/

-To generate v4-native-client.js from the v4-client repo, run

-> npm run build
+Javascript code is generated from v4-client.
+Note, this shell script must be executed from the **scripts/** directory.
+It will attemp to clone `v4-clients` if `v4-clients` does not exist next to where you have checked out `v4-native-ios`

-> npm run webpack
+> ./update_client_apis.sh

 # Update Fonts